jeanslack/Videomass/building_package.md

 # Let's build the package
 ---------------------------

+If you have already installed the dependencies listed on this page [dependencies](dependencies.md), you can now proceed with the following package construction methods.

 - To create a redistributable package, we will use the **setup.py** script in the source folder, with which we will use the _py2exe_ tool to make a standalone package for Windows, _py2app_ tool to make a standalone package for MacOS.